YasserB94/order-form/README.md

 Im not sure if this has added benefit, but it does make sense to me to actually have the Data outside of the superglobals.
 So before continueing on this learning challenge, I want to think about 2 main functions: One that extracts all the data in the POST superglobal when the form is submitted, and another that filters that data so I have an array that only holds the form related data.
 One of many benefits of this is that I can work with the data without changing the actual values inside the $_POST superglobal, altough I'll have to figure out how to write this and keep the key's aswell!

+6. **Refactoring existing code**
+Now It's time to refactor the current code(validation) to work outside of the superglobals with the new getPostData and filterOrderFormData functions.
+Also really needed some organisation in this single file mess.

+7. **Improving the validation**
+I was already looking for empty fields, tough for proper validation added a couple more checks to also give an error if the street/city contains numbers and if the str.number or zipcode contains letters
 ## TOFIX

 ## Summary